-- Actuating portion of device must extend at least half the width of the door leaf - Device must be mounted between 34 inches (865 mm) and 48 inches (1220 mm) above finished floor (30 inches (762 mm) to 48 inches (1220 mm) for existing applications) - Door locations requiring panic hardware are listed within the individual occupancy chapters: means of egress doors in assembly, day-care, and educational occupancies with an occupant load of 100 or more persons shall be permitted to have a latch or lock only if it is panic hardware - Doors serving high hazard contents areas with occupant load of more than five shall be permitted to have a latch or lock, only if it is panic hardware - Required panic hardware (except as allowed for detention and correctional occupancies), shall not be equipped with any locking device, set screw or other arrangement that prevents the release of the latch when pressure is applied to the releasing device - Fire exit hardware may not be equipped with devices to hold the latch retracted, unless the devices are listed and approved for such purposes (i.e. electric latch retraction)
+- Actuating portion of device must measure at least half the width of the door leaf - Device must be mounted between 34 inches (865 mm) and 48 inches (1220 mm) above finished floor (30 inches (762 mm) to 48 inches (1220 mm) for existing applications) - Door locations requiring panic hardware are listed within the individual occupancy chapters: means of egress doors in assembly, day-care, and educational occupancies with an occupant load of 100 or more shall be permitted to have a latch or lock only if it is panic hardware - Doors serving high hazard contents areas with occupant load of more than five shall be permitted to have a latch or lock, only if it is panic hardware - Required panic hardware (except as allowed for detention and correctional occupancies), shall not be equipped with any locking device, set screw or other arrangement that prevents the release of the latch when pressure is applied to the releasing device - No additional locking device (padlock, hasp, chain, deadbolt, etc.) shall be installed on a door which is required to have panic hardware - Fire exit hardware may not be equipped with devices to hold the latch retracted, unless the devices are listed and approved for such purposes (i.e. electric latch retraction)